Zumh/New-Grad-Internships/parent/How_to_contribute.md

 ## Disclaimer
- Really liked the github made by: https://github.com/ReaVNaiL/New-Grad-2024 As we have free time wanted to create an updated vers that's updated more recently and includes internships/part-time
+ Really liked the github made by: https://github.com/ReaVNaiL/New-Grad-2024 As we have free time wanted to create an updated vers that focuses on Quant and includes internships/part-time

-## How to Contribute to 2024-2025 New Grad Full-time and Internship Positions🎓💼
+## How to Contribute to 2024-2025 Quant New Grad Full-time and Internship Positions🎓💼

-Thanks for contributing to the 2024-2025 New Grad Full-time and Internship Positions repository!
+Thanks for contributing to the 2024-2025 Quant New Grad Full-time and Internship Positions repository!
 We appreciate your help in maintaining and expanding the table of job openings for new grads.
 There is the master table in the All-Jobs.md with seperate individual tables for each type of roles.